archit555/Bank-Customer-Churn-Prediction/README.md

 ### Distribution Analysis:
 ![Density Plots](https://user-images.githubusercontent.com/44424472/126027391-d4f81e7c-0a2b-499e-9d7d-b6a8ca4cf5e1.PNG)

-From density plots we can see that older customers and customer with more products more often leaving the bank.
+From density plots we can see that customer with more products and older customer are more often leaving the bank.
 We can also observe that customer having only 2 products has very less churn rate.

 ![Density Plots - Balance](https://user-images.githubusercontent.com/44424472/126043629-2ef9ec8d-a945-41c9-8294-c38fee26ad6c.PNG)